 The lowering of hemlines created a stir that matched the protests of the Vietnam War.
 Demonstrators swarmed the major department stores and threatened to boycott any store that took the mini off the shelves.

-The midi skirt did receive some attention in the wake of the 30s revival brought on by the 1967 movie Bonnie and Clyde.
-Faye Dunaway’s role as a sexy gangster’s moll, decked out in 30s-era midi skirts, sweaters, and berets helped to hold off the midi’s imminent demise.
+The midi skirt did receive some attention in the wake of the 1930s revival brought on by the 1967 film Bonnie and Clyde.
+Faye Dunaway’s role as a sexy gangster’s moll decked out in 30s-era midi skirts, sweaters, and berets helped to hold off the midi’s imminent demise.

 Mini or midi skirts overlaid with a flowing maxi-coat became a popular way to intermingle the different lengths and make everyone happy.